 Mom outweighed me and when she fell she was dead weight on the floor.
-Also, with her hip replacements and barely workable knees, it would be easy to hurt her.
+Also, with her hip replacements and barely workable knees, it would be easy to hurt her if I lifted her incorrectly.
 My solution was to call 911.
 I'd tell the dispatcher that we didn't need lights and police cars.
 It's just a fall.
 The firefighters would arrive, assess Mom and help her get up.
 She'd cheerfully thank them and we'd send them on their way.
 It got increasingly embarrassing as the same men seemed to be on duty with each call.
 Eventually, one man not too kindly implied that we were misusing the service.

 I understood.
 But what is a caregiver to do?
 There were only a couple of more falls after that embarrassing time before the final at-home fall where Mom told me, the morning after, that she was afraid and she wanted to move to Rosewood to be with Dad.
 I jumped at this chance to get her to safety and got her through the red tape in time to have her in a room at the nursing home by evening – before she changed her mind.

 Falls Can Cause Serious Injury and Death for Elderly Parents